-A player holding the ball must always keep one of his feet on a spot on the floor, unless he passes, dribbles or shoots.
-The player may pivot on this foot.
+Travelling - a player holding the ball must always keep on of his feet on a spot on the floor, unless he passes; dribbles or shoots; the player must pivot his foot.
 If a player moves this foot off the spot without dribbling, passing or shooting he has committed a travelling violation and the other team gets the ball from the sideline.